Is Our Children Learning?

 Strategies For Improvement

 (Where the greatest danger, aside from functional illiteracy, is being bored to death)

 There are two prevailing philosophies on how to teach children to read.
 There’s the phonetic approach, or phonics, which breaks words into syllables, phonemes, and letters, teaching the building blocks of language from the bottom up.
 Then there’s the whole-language approach, a top-down method that treats words as self-contained little symbols or logos to be memorized.
 If you possess the ability to read and comprehend these words, it’s most likely because you were taught phonics.
 Whole-language is considered a discredited teaching method among experts, and yet it remains taught as a key component of early reading education in many places.
 As a team a scholars wrote in 2018:

 “Today, research in psychological science spanning several decades has provided answers to many of the most important questions about reading.
 There is a rich literature documenting reading development and a large and diverse body of work on the cognitive processes that serve skilled reading in adults.
 Much of this evidence is highly relevant to the question of how reading should be taught and, pleasingly, it has been examined in comprehensive government reviews of reading instruction, including those conducted in the United States (e.g., the National Reading Panel, 2000), the United Kingdom (e.g., the Rose Review; Rose, 2006), and Australia (e.g., the Department of Education, Science and Training, or DEST; Rowe, 2005).
 These reviews have revealed a strong scientific consensus around the importance of phonics instruction in the initial stages of learning to read...
 Yet this research has been slow to make inroads into public policy.”
-[Link added by me.]
+[Link added]

 Here’s a useful five minute breakdown from some absolute boss:

 While intellectually gifted children and those from high-literacy households will flourish no matter what, everyone else would greatly benefit from phonics-based reading instruction.